Built for Success

 We’ve poured a lot of resources into the improvement of our campus during the last decade, renovating, expanding and building anew, part of a $1.3 billion investment in new construction.
-Just this last year, a new academic building and a new performing arts center opened on campus.
+Recently, a new academic building and a new performing arts center opened on campus.

 Two academic buildings on the National Register of Historic Places — Gearhart Hall and Vol Walker Hall — were also renovated with additions, one to create a home for our nationally prominent Honors College and a second to provide facilities for our top-ranked School of Architecture and Design.